 Beluga whales eat a wide variety of fish, squid, octopuses, and mollusks.
-They change color as they get older, with a pale gray at birth, then dark-brown to brownish-gray, then completely white at ten years old.
-They can be seen close to shore, and when stranded, can generally survive until the tide comes back in.
+They change color as they age, with a pale gray at birth, then dark-brown to brownish-gray, then completely white at ten years old.
+They can be seen close to shore and, when stranded, can generally survive until the tide comes back in.

 Blainville’s Beaked Whale

 A member of the beaked whale family, Blainville’s beaked whale, is medium-sized.
 They measure between 13.7-15.4 ft (4.2-4.7m) with a weight between 0.8-1.1 tons.
 They feed on deep-water squid and some fish.
 They are dark brown or blue-gray with a lighter underside.
-This species of beaked whale has a flattened forehead, and the head at the blowhole is indented.
+This beaked whale has a flat forehead, and the head at the blowhole is indented.

 Best Place to Watch: Hawaii

 The blue whale is a marine mammal, and they are the biggest animal that has ever lived in the world.
-They live in all the oceans of the world, with a blue-gray color.
-They measure about 29.9m (95 ft) and weigh up to 173 tonnes.
-This giant carnivore eats large quantities of krill and has a lifespan of 80 to 90 years.
+They live in all the world’s oceans, with a blue-gray color.
+They measure about 29.9m (95 ft) and weigh 173 tonnes.
+This giant carnivore eats large quantities of krill and lasts 80 to 90 years.
 The blue whale is an endangered species.

 Blue whales will generally ignore boats but will sometimes approach if curious enough.
 Blue whales have a small dorsal fin set back.
 Their amazing size can generally identify blue whales.